itsTheFae/MusicBot/_docs/installing/raspbian.md

 <details>
   <summary>Raspberry Pi OS 11 (bullseye) install steps.</summary>

-For Pi OS version 11 (bullseye), the Python 3.8+ is available as a system package, so installing is pretty simple.<br>
+For Pi OS version 11 (bullseye), Python 3.9 or higher is available as a system package, so installing is pretty simple.<br>
 Just follow these commands:

 {% highlight bash %}